zzhangjii/learning-library/lab-guides/LabGuide050.md

   ![](images/050/show_dash_vb.png)

-- You should see the following:
+- You should see the following added to your dashboard:

   ![](images/050/LabGuide50-80c36c4c.png)

 ### **STEP 2**: Create a New Visual Builder Instance

-- In the Autonomous Visual Builder panel click the hamburger menu and right-click **Open Service Console** and **Open link in new tab**.
+- In the Autonomous Visual Builder panel click the **hamburger menu**, right-click **Open Service Console** and select **Open link in new tab**.

   ![](images/050/LabGuide50-6196f9d1.png)